nordeck/jitsi-keycloak-adapter/README.md

 - Not based on `the external JWT` which will be deprecated in the near future.
 - Not based on `tokenAuthUrl`

+Check [flows](./docs/flows.txt) if you are interested in how it works.

 ## Setup

 ### Token authentication